Foundations of Carrollian Geometry: Carrollian Structures

 \section{Carrollian Structures}

 This section marks the beginning of our geometric exploration of Carrollian physics.
 We introduce the notion of a Carrollian structure -- the analogue of a pseudo-Riemannian geometry in the Carrollian setting.
 By Carrollian structure we refer to the geometric data that naturally arise on a null manifold.
 Throughout this review, we will use the terms null manifold, zero-signature spacetime, and Carrollian manifold interchangeably.
-The coexistence of these names reflects the historical evolution of the field.
+The coexistence of these names reflects the historical evolution of the field, which we review in section \ref{7}, after we introduce the intrinsic Carrollian data and show how they can be induced from an ambient space.
 What matters is that the modern terminology, i.e., Carrollian structure, has come to unify and generalize all these earlier formulations.

-We begin with the earliest formulation, namely the zero-signature spacetimes described by Henneaux.
-We then turn to the key result of Duval, Gibbons, and Horvathy, who discovered that the conformal isometries of a Carrollian manifold -- which we will define in detail below -- are precisely described by the conformal Carroll algebra introduced in section \ref{sec:CC-algebra}.
-As shown by Duval, Gibbons, and Horvathy, this algebra is isomorphic to the BMS group, thereby establishing a deep link between two major developments in the field.
+We begin with the earliest purely intrinsic formulation, namely the zero-signature spacetimes described by Henneaux \cite{Henneaux:1979vn}.\footnote{It is important to recall the works of Penrose \cite{Penrose:1962ij}, Geroch \cite{Geroch:1977big}, and Ashtekar-Hansen \cite{Ashtekar:1978zz}, which dates prior to Henneaux's work, where many aspects of Carrollian geometry are discussed at length in the context of asymptotic infinity.
+We will discuss these works and further earlier developments in section \ref{7}.} We then turn to the key result of Duval, Gibbons, and Horvathy \cite{Duval:2014uva}, who discovered that the conformal isometries of a Carrollian manifold -- which we will define in detail below -- are precisely described by the conformal Carroll algebra introduced in section \ref{sec:CC-algebra}.
+As shown by Duval, Gibbons, and Horvathy \cite{Duval:2014uva}, this algebra is isomorphic to the BMS group, thereby establishing a deep link between two major developments in the field.

 We next review the modern formulation of Carrollian structures, emphasizing their underlying geometric framework.
 After presenting the various internal symmetries, we introduce the essential notions of Carrollian acceleration, vorticity, and expansion.
 The remainder of the section is devoted to the discussion of adapted coordinates and to the transformation properties of these quantities under diffeomorphisms.\\